-He cannot be impeached [mis en accusation] except by the two Assemblies deciding with an identical vote in public ballot and by the absolute majority of the members that compose them; he is judged by the High Court of Justice.
+He may not be impeached [mis en accusation] except by the National Assembly deciding by a vote in public ballot and by the absolute majority of the members that compose it; he is judged by the High Court of Justice.

 The Prime Minister and the members of the Government are criminally [pénalement] responsible for the acts accomplished in the exercise of their functions and qualified as crimes or misdemeanors at the moment when they were committed.
 The procedure defined above is applicable to them as well as to their accomplices in the case of conspiracy against the security of the State.
-In the case specified in the present paragraph, the High Court of Justice is bound by the definition of crimes and misdemeanors as well as by the determination of the penalties as they result from the criminal [pénales] laws in force at the moment when the acts were committed.
+In the case provided for in this paragraph, the High Court of Justice is bound by the definition of crimes and misdemeanors as well as by the determination of the penalties as they result from the criminal [pénales] laws in force at the moment when the acts were committed.